Mejituu/spotmicroai-basic-runtime/README.md

 ## Other peoples builds!

-* @Mike R from slack, build the more advacned software: https://github.com/mike4192/spotMicro -> https://www.youtube.com/watch?v=S-uzWG9Z-5E
+* User Mike R from the slack community, build the more advacned software: https://github.com/mike4192/spotMicro -> https://www.youtube.com/watch?v=S-uzWG9Z-5E.
+He has the moves!